 Automatic Under-Frequency Load Shedding (UFLS)

-This is a general requirement applicable to all load facilities, with minor modifications for large computational loads.
+This is a general requirement applicable to all load facilities, with minor modifications for LCLs.
 This requirement shall not be deemed as a contrary performance requirement to the frequency ride-through set by Section 6.7.2.
 Complying with both sets of requirements is to ensure the loads in the system are orderly tripped when the system frequency drops.

 According to Section 10.4.6 of Chapter 5 of the Market Rules and Section 11.3 of the Market Manual 7.1, the connection applicant is required to participate in the UFLS program if it has a total peak load greater than 25 MW at all its owned facilities.
 The connection applicant must select 35% of total peak load among its owned facilities for under-frequency tripping, based on a date and time specified by the IESO that approximates system peak.
 However, the connection applicant shall provide the provision and capability to select all UPS-supplied loads in the project for under-frequency tripping, potentially at different tripping thresholds than the current UFLS settings, which may be required by the IESO in the future as the system evolves.